ads8046/open-ai-img-generator/README.md

 ### PicassoAI - AI Image Generator

-PicassoAI is my project and is an image generator built using the OpenAI's API to utilize the DALL-E 2 model for AI image generation.
+PicassoAI is my personal project and is an image generator built using the OpenAI's API to utilize the DALL-E 2 model for AI image generation.

 ## Requirements